Myopia Control: What Every Parent Should Know to Protect Their Child’s Vision in 2026

 When Should Children Be Checked?

-We recommend a comprehensive eye exam at the age of 4 or 5, just before starting school.
-If there’s a family history of Myopia or any concerning symptoms, it’s best to get them checked even earlier.
+We recommend a comprehensive eye exam at age 4 or 5, before they start school.
+However, if there is a family history of short-sightedness, we suggest an assessment even earlier.

 Can Myopia Be Cured?